AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/php-tab.md

 # The [!UICONTROL PHP] tab

-The **PHP** tab shows PHP process issues to provide deeper analysis into PHP problems.
+The **PHP** tab shows PHP process issues to provide a deeper analysis into PHP problems.

 ## [!UICONTROL PHP active process details]